tokenpage/yieldseeker-contracts/blockchain3/README.md

 ❌ **CANNOT:**
 - Upgrade existing wallets
 - Access funds in any wallet
-- Modify Router, Policy, or Wrappers
+- Modify Router or ActionRegistry

 ---